General admission: $10

 A brass ensemble like you’ve never seen before, Mnozil Brass acts as its own orchestra, ballet, chorus and ensemble of soloists — all at the same time.
 These seven musicians have been called the “Monty Pythons of music” due to the element of humor and comedic timing present in each performance.
 Mnozil Brass was recently featured on the Sherlock Holmes: A Game of Shadows soundtrack and its first four YouTube videos have more than 5 million hits … and counting!

 Chris Thile, of Punch Brothers, is a mandolin virtuoso, composer and vocalist.
-With his broad outlook that encompasses progressive bluegrass, classical, rock and jazz, Thile transcends the borders of conventionally circumscribed genres, creating a distinctly American canon and a new musical aesthetic for performers and audiences alike.
-On this program, he performs transcribed solo violin works by J. S. Bach, as well as his own compositions and contemporary music.
+With his broad outlook that encompasses progressive bluegrass, classical, rock, and jazz, Thile transcends the borders of conventionally circumscribed genres, creating a distinctly American canon and a new musical aesthetic for performers and audiences alike.
+On this new program, he draws from his new Bach recording, while also exploring his own compositions and contemporary music.

 This a cappella group of formerly homeless U.S. military veterans — along with family members of veterans with unique connections to this group — bring their message of redemption, hope, home and family to the stage.
 The choir got its “break” on NBC’s America’s Got Talent and has since been featured on NBC Nightly News and E!.
 The ensemble performs renditions of doo-wop, soul, traditional gospel and pop music.